LukaszWatroba/v-button/README.md

 # AngularJS pressable button with a busy indicator

-AngularJS directives allowing you to create buttons with a nice ripple effect and "busy" indicator.
+AngularJS directives allow you to create buttons with a nice ripple effect and "busy" indicator.
 Inspired by [Google material design](http://www.google.com/design/spec/material-design/introduction.html).

 ## Demos